 - That you are working with a factoring company

 - To submit payments to a new account/address

 - About the factoring company’s financial rights

 Invoice factoring transactions use a different structure than conventional financing transactions.
 In most cases, the factor purchases your accounts receivable in exchange for an immediate payment.
 The factoring company isn’t lending money to your company.
-The Notice of Assignment serves the purpose of advising your customer that the invoice has been factored and payment is due to the finance company.
+The Notice of Assignment advises your customer that the invoice has been factored and that payment is due to the finance company.